material-motion/material-motion/starmap/specifications/plans/Tween.md

 `interTimingFunctions` optionally defines the timing functions to be used between any two values.
 If `values` is of length `n`, then `interTimingFunctions` should be of length `n-1`.
 If not provided, each timing function is assumed to be linear.
 If `values.length == 1` then `interTimingFunctions[0]` value is treated as the timing function for the animation.

-**Proposed Nov 14, 2016** `timeline` optionally allows a Tween's progress to be driven with a scrubber.
+`timeline` optionally allows a Tween's progress to be driven with a scrubber.

 ## Performer considerations